Arrow-right Camera

 Will Biden’s approval of Ukraine using U.S. long-range missiles to strike Russia matter?

-Laura King, Los Angeles Times
+By Laura King Los Angeles Times

 WASHINGTON – Two months before President-elect Trump moves into the White House again, President Biden has reportedly made a major change in U.S. policy toward Ukraine, authorizing it for the first time to use U.S.-supplied missiles to hit targets deeper inside Russia.

 Moscow responded angrily on Monday, with the Kremlin warning of potential escalation.
-Ukraine’s public reaction was positive but muted, with President Volodymyr Zelensky saying any long-range missiles by Ukraine’s forces to take aim at Russia would “speak for themselves.”
+Ukraine’s public reaction was positive but muted, with President Volodymyr Zelenskyy saying any long-range missiles by Ukraine’s forces to take aim at Russia would “speak for themselves.”

 The step, reported over the weekend by multiple news outlets, comes at a pivot point in a punishing war – as Ukraine this week marks 1,000 days since Russian President Vladimir Putin’s full-scale invasion.
 Trump, as a candidate and as president-elect, has said he wants a speedy end to the fighting, while Ukraine fears it will be forced to make painful concessions, including ceding territory Russia has already seized.